2 Active Studies

 Moderate-to-severe asthma affects patients whose symptoms are not adequately controlled with standard inhaled therapies.
 It accounts for 5-10% of asthma patients but drives a disproportionate share of healthcare costs.
 Biologic therapies targeting specific inflammatory pathways have transformed management.

 Clinical trials are advancing new treatments for moderate-to-severe asthma.
-Currently, 3 studies are recruiting a combined 930 participants across the United States.
-Research is being conducted by 3 organizations including Amgen, Pfizer, Regeneron Pharmaceuticals.
+Currently, 2 studies are recruiting a combined 302 participants across the United States.
+Research is being conducted by 2 organizations including Pfizer, Enveda Therapeutics.

 2026 Moderate-to-Severe Asthma Research Landscape

-Research is being led by 3 different organizations, including Amgen, Pfizer, Regeneron Pharmaceuticals.
+Research is being led by 2 different organizations, including Pfizer, Enveda Therapeutics.

-Geographically, moderate-to-severe asthma trials are most concentrated in Lancaster, California (3 trials); Bakersfield, California (2 trials); La Jolla, California (2 trials); Newport Beach, California (2 trials); Orange, California (2 trials) and 7 other cities.
+Geographically, moderate-to-severe asthma trials are most concentrated in San Jose, California (2 trials); Colorado Springs, Colorado (2 trials); Mobile, Alabama (1 trial); Chandler, Arizona (1 trial); Lancaster, California (1 trial) and 7 other cities.

 Featured Moderate-to-Severe Asthma Studies